MicrosoftDocs/power-platform/power-platform/admin/manage-storage-activitypointer-base-table.md

 - **Activity details**: The table includes all default, activity columns such as subject, description, owner, regarding, status, and more.
 For a full list of the columns in this table, see [activitypointer EntityType](/power-apps/developer/data-platform/webapi/reference/activitypointer).

 - **Description**: The description column contains the description for each activity in the system.
-It is the same column used to store the email body for an email activity.
+It's the same column used to store the email body for an email activity.
 Because an email body can include a large amount of text, large emails can contribute to the growth in data capacity consumed by this table.
 The storage of this column is moving to blob storage.
-See [Transition period](/power-apps/developer/data-platform/email-activity-entities#transition-period) for more information.
+Learn more in [Transition period](/power-apps/developer/data-platform/email-activity-entities#transition-period).

 - **Activity type**: Each activity pointer row has an activity type defining the type of the activity (email, appointment, or custom activity).
 These fields can be used to define how many rows in **ActivityPointerBase** are from each activity type.